This post has been modified to reflect new information since its original publication.

 What makes it great: It targets a specific audience.

-The made-up word, “epicness,” in Felecia Hatcher’s personal brand statement is designed to appeal to younger people—the “new generation of leaders” she says she hopes to inspire with her presentations on personal branding, funding, tech innovation inclusion, and entrepreneurship.
+The call to action, “Step Into Your Genius,” in Felecia Hatcher’s personal brand statement is designed to appeal to younger people—the “new generation of leaders” she says she hopes to inspire with her presentations on personal branding, funding, tech innovation inclusion, and entrepreneurship.

 3. Lisa Banks Paranjpe